-Perhaps the most defining characteristic of those who have studied applied computer science is the ability to think critically about how to best use their technical skills to problem solve and make a positive impact on the organization as a whole.
+Perhaps the most defining characteristic of those who have studied applied computing is the ability to think critically about how to best use their technical skills to problem solve and make a positive impact on the organization as a whole.

-The future is very bright for applied computer science graduates.
+The future is very bright for applied computing graduates.
 Why?

 1. Technology is everywhere.

 We live in a world where everyone and everything is connected by information technology.
 Virtually every organization in the public and private sector relies on the internet and the “Internet of Things” for daily operations.
-And with greater emphasis on cloud computing, big data, and mobile computing in business, technology will continue to expand into every field and industry.
-Those organizations need skilled, multifaceted IT professionals to keep things running smoothly.
+With a greater emphasis on cloud computing, big data, and mobile computing in business, technology will continue to expand into every field and industry.
+Such organizations need skilled, multifaceted IT professionals to keep operations running smoothly.

 2. Good IT applicants are hard to find.

 IT evolves quickly.
 Computer science professionals who have the expertise to develop and maintain cutting edge technology are in high demand.
-The U.S. Bureau of Labor Statistics reports that computer and information technology is one of the fastest growing fields in the country.
-From 2014 to 2024, jobs such as web developers, security analysts, software engineers, and database administrators are projected to grow 12 percent, much faster compared to the average of all occupations.
+The U.S. Bureau of Labor Statistics reports that computer and information technology is one of the fastest-growing fields in the country.
+From 2018 to 2028, jobs such as database administrators, software developers, and computer programmers, are projected to grow 12 percent, much faster compared to the average of all occupations.

-What’s the Difference Between Computer Science and Applied Computer Science?
+What’s the Difference Between Computer Science and Applied Computing?

 —Jeff Thomas, Chief Technology Officer, Forward Health Group

 Computer science students usually graduate with very specific technical skills in an area of IT.
-By contrast, applied computer science programs teach students the wide range of technical skills that apply to almost any IT job.
-Additionally, applied computer science curricula emphasize skills, such as project management, professional communication, and business leadership.
+By contrast, applied computing programs teach students the wide range of technical skills that apply to almost any IT job.
+Additionally, applied computing curricula emphasize skills, such as project management, professional communication, and business leadership.

 Applied computing graduates are trained to solve pressing business problems with the application of technology.
 What does this look like in a real job setting?
-Applied computer science graduate could take on a leadership role, explain their projects in non-technical language, think critically about how their work interacts with other departments, and ask business-focused questions.
+Applied computing graduates could take on leadership roles, explain their projects in non-technical language, think critically about how their work interacts with other departments, and ask business-focused questions.

 Gone are the days of IT departments stashed in the basement.